Click to Login or Sign Up

 The following year in Indianapolis, Indiana, messengers cast 5,099 ballots in favor (61.45 percent) of the Law Amendment and 3,999 against (38.38 percent).
 However, the majority fell short of the two-thirds (66.67 percent) threshold needed in two consecutive meetings to amend the SBC Constitution.

-“The aim of complementarianism is not to limit what women can do in the church, but to actually free them to minister in the church in appropriate rules alongside men,” Sanchez told messengers at this year’s meeting in Dallas.
+“The aim of complementarianism is not to limit what women can do in the church, but to actually free them to minister in the church in appropriate roles alongside men,” Sanchez told messengers at this year’s meeting in Dallas.
 “Some might say there are better ways.
 Well, of course, but we have to start somewhere.
-So let’s start here, and let’s build upon this.
+So, let’s start here, and let’s build upon this.
 We are standing on the shoulders of those who have come before us, just as was just celebrated and prayed for.
 We are unified by faith in Christ.
 We are unified in doctrine as Baptists, and we are unified together as cooperative and confessional.
 So let us confess what we believe, let us clarify what we practice, and let us cooperate with conviction.”

 SBC EC President and CEO Jeff Iorg responded, noting that adding the amendment in the Constitution could present legal problems.